 winfs-injector.exe.
 For example, copy

 tar.exeto a directory in your

-To add the Windows Server container base image to the product file, run the following command:
+Add the Windows Server container base image to the product file by running:

 winfs-injector --input-tile PASW-DOWNLOAD-PATH --output-tile PASW-IMPORTABLE-PATH